ambaradan/nvim-rockydocs/README.md

 # RockyDocs Environment for Neovim

-Introduction to nvim-rockydocs
+## Introduction to nvim-rockydocs

 Nvim-rockydocs is a Neovim plugin designed to provide a dedicated interface for writing documentation for the Rocky Linux Documentation Project.
 This plugin is tailored to streamline the documentation process, making it easier for contributors to create, edit, and manage high-quality documentation for Rocky Linux.

-Key Features
+### Key Features

-- Streamlined Documentation Workflow: nvim-rockydocs offers a simplified workflow for writing and managing documentation, ensuring that contributors can focus on content creation.
+- **Streamlined Documentation Workflow**: nvim-rockydocs offers a simplified workflow for writing and managing documentation, ensuring that contributors can focus on content creation.
-- MkDocs Integration: The plugin integrates seamlessly with MkDocs, allowing for easy serving, building, and deployment of documentation.
+- **MkDocs Integration**: The plugin integrates seamlessly with MkDocs, allowing for easy serving, building, and deployment of documentation.
-- Virtual Environment Management: Contributors can manage Python virtual environments directly within Neovim, ensuring reproducibility and isolation for documentation projects.
+- **Virtual Environment Management**: Contributors can manage Python virtual environments directly within Neovim, ensuring reproducibility and isolation for documentation projects.
-- Customizable: The plugin supports customization options to adhere to the Rocky Linux documentation style and standards.
+- **Customizable**: The plugin supports customization options to adhere to the Rocky Linux documentation style and standards.
-- Browser Preview: Contributors can preview their documentation in real-time, ensuring accuracy and quality before publication.
+- **Browser Preview**: Contributors can preview their documentation in real-time, ensuring accuracy and quality before publication.

-Purpose
+### Purpose

 The primary purpose of nvim-rockydocs is to provide a user-friendly interface for Rocky Linux contributors to write, edit, and manage documentation.
 By leveraging the power of Neovim and MkDocs, this plugin aims to:

 - Simplify the documentation process
 - Improve documentation quality and consistency
 - Enhance contributor experience
-- Foster a culture of documentation within the Rocky Linux community

-Benefits
+### Benefits

-By using nvim-rockydocs, contributors can benefit from:
+By using *nvim-rockydocs*, contributors can benefit from:

-A streamlined documentation workflow
+- A streamlined documentation workflow
-Easy management of virtual environments and dependencies Real-time preview and feedback
+- Easy management of virtual environments and dependencies
+- Real-time preview and feedback
-Customization options to adhere to Rocky Linux documentation standards Improved overall documentation quality and consistency
+- Customization options to adhere to Rocky Linux documentation standards
+- Improved overall documentation quality and consistency

-Getting Started
+### Getting Started

-To begin using nvim-rockydocs, simply follow the installation instructions provided in the plugin's documentation.
-Once installed, explore the various commands and features to discover how nvim-rockydocs can enhance your documentation workflow for Rocky Linux.
+Once installed, explore the various commands and features to discover how *nvim-rockydocs* can enhance your documentation workflow for Rocky Linux.
 With nvim-rockydocs, contribute to the Rocky Linux Documentation Project with ease, and help create high-quality documentation that benefits

-Installing nvim-rockydocs with lazy.nvim
+## Installing nvim-rockydocs with lazy.nvim

-Step 1: Add nvim-rockydocs to your lazy.nvim configuration
+**Step 1**: Add nvim-rockydocs to your lazy.nvim configuration

 In your Neovim configuration file (usually init.lua), add the following line to your lazy.nvim setup: